tomasalmeida/cluster-schema-linking-examples/CL-Transaction/README.md

-# Cluster Linking & Schema linking disaster recovery
+# Cluster Linking & Transaction

-The idea of this demo is to create a main cluster and a disaster recovery cluster, the `product` schema and data are created in the main cluster/schema registry and it is replicated to the disaster recovery cluster using schema and cluster linking.
-We then, stop the main cluster, move consumers and producers to disaster recovery, restart the main cluster and move the data back
+The idea of this demo is to create a main cluster and a disaster recovery cluster, the `product` topic is created in the main cluster and it is replicated in the disaster recovery cluster using cluster linking.
+In the main cluster, a producer will produce data using transactions.
+In the recovery cluster, a consumer (`isolation.level=read_committed`) will read events from `product topic.
+When the producer is in the main of a transaction we will simulate cluster failover.
+Then stop the main cluster, promote the mirror topic, find the hanging transaction and abort it.
+Finally, we move producers to disaster recovery.

 ## Start the clusters